RobinKwong/robinkwong.github.io/_posts/2017-06-24-slow-innovation.md

 ---
 *This post is written partly in response to [What happens when a big news company makes a small bet on “slow innovation”?](http://www.niemanlab.org/2017/06/what-happens-when-a-big-news-company-makes-a-small-bet-on-slow-innovation/)*

-Big, legcay newsrooms have diverse goals and obligations.
+Big, legacy newsrooms have diverse goals and obligations.
 It is useful to break it down into smaller parts to better understand it.
 The way I do so is using the metaphor of the Factory (🏭), the Workshop (🔨), and the Laboratory (⚗️), since they represent different mindsets and value different things.

 ## 🏭 The Factory